 WhatsUp Gold offers a suite of network device monitoring services that can monitor and ensure availability across organizational silos.

 Network device monitoring is critical to device availability – the simple probability that the device is available, up and running.
-And since devices, in spite of their ruggedness, can fail, availability is defined as an average between the time the device is down, and the time taken to get it repaired and running again.
+And since devices, in spite of their ruggedness, can fail, availability is usually expressed as the percentage of time the device is up and running during a set period.
+Thus, if a device is down (for any reason) one day out of every 100, it would be considered to have 99% availability.

 Device availability is almost synonymous with network uptime, and reduced availability in one device can clog the entire traffic and the failure/below-par performance of a single component could cause bottlenecks that slow down entire networks.